Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

                 sw-leaf-bmc-001
                 ```

-            1. (`ncn-m#`) SSH into the management switch that is connected to the BMC.
+            1. (`ncn-mw#`) SSH into the management switch that is connected to the BMC.

                 ```bash
                 ssh admin@sw-leaf-bmc-001.hmn
                 ```

-            1. (`sw-leaf#`) Locate the switch port that the BMC is connected to and record its MAC address.
+            1. (`sw-leaf-bmc#`) Locate the switch port that the BMC is connected to and record its MAC address.

                 In the commands below, change the value of `1/1/39` to match the BMC switch port number (the BMC switch port number is the `J` value in the in the `MgmtSwitchConnector` xname `xXwWjJ`).
                 For example, with a `MgmtSwitchConnector` xname of `x3000c0w14j39`, the switch port number would be `39`.
 In that case,